 The responsibilities of an element include:

-- Providing a unique key for any element specific configuration which might effect the output produced by the element
+- Providing a unique key for any element specific configuration which might affect the output produced by the element.

 Element data structure¶

 The properties of an element are a composition of what the BuildStream core understands, the configurations exposed by the Element plugin, and free form data which allows annotations and configurations which can be read back by reverse dependencies during processing, as illustrated here:

 The element is composed of configurations which are sourced from various entry points using the low level YAML utilities.

 Here is a diagram showing which sources take precedence in the composition process which results in the final element configuration being resolved:

 Note that not all BuildStream Core Data is understood by the Element, but a great deal of configurations understood by the Element is also understood by the core and has default configurations built into BuildStream and configurable with the project configuration.
 These include values such as variables, environment, sandbox, etc.

 As shown above, composition is performed in two stages for each element.
 First we compose everything below the line, this happens just once per ‘kind’ of element - the result is re-used.
 Secondly, we compose the element declaration on top.

 Sources are the abstract objects which are responsible

 for obtaining remote source code or data to import into the build environment, and